Utah Deaf History and Culture

 On January 19, 1990, the Utah State Committee of Consumer Services presented W. David "Dave" Mortensen with a utility consumer achievement award at the State Capitol's Fifth Annual Utility Consumer Awards Celebration.
 The Committee honored Dave for his "commitment to strong consumer advocacy."
 In an article, the Committee for Consumer Services highlighted his efforts and contributions to ensuring equal access to phone services.
 An excerpt from the article reads as follows:

-"Dave made sure the telephone is more accessible to the Deaf, the speech impaired, and the hard of hearing.
+"Dave made sure the telephone is more accessible to the Deaf, the speech impaired, and the hard-of-hearing.
 In 1986, Dave began organizing support for Legislation making the telephone system more accessible for the hearing and speech impaired.
 With the help of Deaf and speech-impaired consumers...Dave led the formation of a broad coalition of supporters.
 The coalition drafted Legislation, found a sponsor, and successfully lobbied for the passage of a telecommunications access law.
 The law provides for establishing a relay service and distributing TTYs to low-income Deaf or speech-impaired consumers.
 Dave's leadership has made the telephone accessible to 15,000 disabled Utah consumers.
 Thank you, Dave, for making it happen" (UAD Bulletin, February 1990, p.
 4).

 It’s a Matter of Fairness